 Oftentimes, the owner of a privately-held company invests years - if not decades - in building a successful business.
-Quite naturally, then, when it comes time to transition ownership of the company, most business owners want to take steps to ensure that, regardless of the method of ownership transition that is implemented, the business is set on a path toward continued growth.
+Quite naturally, then, when it comes time to transition ownership of the company, most business owners want to take steps to ensure that, regardless of the method of ownership transition that is implemented, the business is set on a path toward continued success.

 In order to reach this goal, it is important to understand that transition takes time.
 If the process is started early, the business owner will have more options available and will increase the likelihood of a successful transition.
 On the other hand, if the owner waits to plan – or plans too late – the business owner may end up settling for a solution that is less than ideal.
 As the ol’ saying goes, “If you fail to plan, you are planning to fail.”